Effects of genocide on youth: Intergenerational effects

 Many second and third generation youth of survivors of the Cambodian genocide recognize the stories they are told as their primary source of information.
 The stories they hear discuss the Khmer Rouge in a negative way.
-Survivor stories include talk about harsh living and working conditions in which they were separated from their families, starved, tortured, and even killed.
+Survivors' stories include harsh living and working conditions in which they were separated from their families, starved, tortured, and even killed.
 Other households avoid the subject all together.
-Some survivors do not want to relive the old traumas so they keep silent.
+Some survivors do not want to relive the old traumas, so they keep silent.
 Other survivors cannot make sense of it and do not want to be subject to the questions of youth that they cannot answer.

 Many youth in the generations following the genocide experience broken home life.
 They live in homes controlled by parents with PTSD.
 The youth experience their parents' hyper arousal, intrusive recollection, traumatic amnesia, and being easily frightened.
 Even if the parents do not have PTSD, they still often elicit behaviors of emotional unavailability, over protection, and poor parenting on their children.
 Some children of survivors experience violence in their home such as physical abuse, sexual abuse, or neglect.
 Children in the following generations who have been raised in violent homes because of their parents' experiences have often elicited violent behaviors.
 School shootings, stabbings, and knifings have become more common among Cambodians following the genocide.
 Some youth believe that it is because of the Khmer Rouge and the Cambodian genocide that they suffer from economic hardships.

 In schools following the events of the Cambodian genocide, youth received mixed interpretations of the events of the genocide.
 Information about the time period in which these events occurred, known as the Democratic Kampuchea, was severely limited or even taken out of textbooks.
-Children previously participated in Hate Day, a day in which they were taught to hate Pol Pot and disapprove of the Khmer Rouge.
+Children previously participated in Hate Day, a day on which they were taught to hate Pol Pot and disapprove of the Khmer Rouge.
 Now, the day has become known as the Day of Remembrance in which they remember those who died during this time.

 It was not just the following generations of the survivors that were affected by the genocide, but the youth of the Khmer Rouge as well.
 Most youth with parents who were members of the Khmer Rouge do not hear of the events from their parents, but rather find information from museums, neighbors, and friends.
 Once they find out the cruelty that their parents and grandparents exhibited, they often feel embarrassed and do not want to identify themselves as children of the Khmer Rouge.
 Many Khmer Rouge members are ashamed and fear ostracism from their peers.